 \section{Introduction}

 The first detection of a gravitational wave (GW) event resulting from a binary neutron star merger \citep[GW170817,][]{PhysRevLett.119.161101} brought to life a new paradigm in observational astronomy.
-The detection reported by the LIGO\footnote{\url{https://www.ligo.caltech.edu/}} and Virgo\footnote{\url{https://www.virgo-gw.eu/}} collaborations was accompanied by confirmed signals in gamma, X-ray, ultra-violet, optical, near-infrared and radio wavelengths \citep{Abbott2017}, and inaugurated a new era of multi-messenger astronomy.
+The detection reported by the LIGO\footnote{\url{https://www.ligo.caltech.edu/}} and Virgo\footnote{\url{https://www.virgo-gw.eu/}} collaborations was accompanied by confirmed signals in gamma, X-ray, ultra-violet, optical, near-infrared, and radio wavelengths \citep{Abbott2017}, and inaugurated a new era of multi-messenger astronomy.
 From the perspective of optical surveys, the first detected kilonova (KN) came to join gamma-ray burst (GRB) afterglows \citep{2019MNRAS.489.2104T} in the selected group of rare, fast transients possessing a multi-messenger component.

-The idea that the radioactive ejecta from a binary neutron star (BNS), or neutron star-black hole (NSBH), merger provides a source for powering thermal transient emission appeared in the late 1990s~\citep{1998ApJ...507L..59L}.
-The first observational evidence of such a counterpart, lasting days to weeks, was found during the follow-up observations of short GRB130603B~\citep{2013Natur.500..547T}.
+The idea that the radioactive ejecta from a binary neutron star (BNS) or neutron star-black hole (NSBH) merger provides a source for powering thermal transient emission appeared in the late 1990s~\citep{1998ApJ...507L..59L}.
+The first piece of observational evidence of such a counterpart, lasting days to weeks, was found during the follow-up observations of short GRB130603B~\citep{2013Natur.500..547T}.
 Later, a KN signature was also suspected in other short GRBs ~\citep{2018ApJ...860...62G,2019MNRAS.489.2104T}.
-However, the real interest in KN arose with GW170817 and its electromagnetic counterparts: short GRB170817A and KN AT2017gfo~\citep{PhysRevLett.119.161101, Abbott2017}.
-Detailed modelling of the photometric data of AT2017gfo showed that KN are powered by the decay of a wide range of r-process nuclei, and therefore confirmed the idea that BNS coalescence are the dominant source of heavy element production in the Universe~\citep{2017ApJ...851L..21V,2017Natur.551...80K}.
-These observations also played a crucial role in locating GW170817, and their association with the same astrophysical source has provided the first direct evidence that, at least some, short GRBs are associated with BNS mergers.
-Further observations by Advanced LIGO/Virgo led to the discovery of a few more events, all without any KN signature~\citep{2021arXiv211103634T}.
-Whether NSBH and all BNS merges should be accompanied by a KN is one of the exciting puzzles still to be solved.
+However, the real interest in KNe arose with GW170817 and its electromagnetic counterparts: short GRB170817A and KN AT2017gfo~\citep{PhysRevLett.119.161101, Abbott2017}.
+Detailed modelling of the photometric data of AT2017gfo showed that KNe are powered by the decay of a wide range of r-process nuclei, and therefore this showed that BNS coalescence can be a dominant source of heavy element production in the Universe~\citep{2017ApJ...851L..21V,2017Natur.551...80K}.
+These observations also played a crucial role in locating GW170817, and their association with the same astrophysical source has provided the first piece of direct evidence that at least some short GRBs are associated with BNS mergers.
+Further observations by Advanced LIGO/Virgo led to the discovery of a few more events, all without any KN signatures~\citep{2021arXiv211103634T}.
+Whether NSBH and all BNS merges should be accompanied by a KN is one of the exciting puzzles that still needs to be solved.